 If you have already accepted your nomination but need to cancel it , please notify Service Point as soon as possible by completing the following form Request to Cancel Exchange term (Note: The exchange application fee is non-refundable.)

 Note to American students regarding federal student aid: While on official exchange from McGill you are considered to be a full-time McGill student for U.S. Direct Loan purposes.
 Please be aware that regulations by the U.S. Department of Education states that you can receive U.S. Direct Loans only if attending a school that participates in the U.S. Direct Loan program, and the school is located outside of the U.S. For more information, please see http://www.mcgill.ca/studentaid/government/us/regulations-us-loan-recipients/study-abroad-and-exchange

 Apply to Host School

-You will receive an email with instructions on how to submit your application to the host school:
+You will receive an email from Service Point (or your Faculty for specific institutions) with instructions on how to submit your application to the host school:

 For a Winter term exchange, expect to receive this email between July and October.

 In general, you will receive instructions several weeks before the host's application deadline and it's very important that you do not apply on your own until you receive the appropriate instructions.